intuition-dev/INTUITION/src/README.md

 # INTUITION.DEV

-#### INTUITION.DEV is the futuristic open source tool for pro developers with 10-fold productivity via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor, facilitating app maintenance by end-users.
+#### INTUITION.DEV is the futuristic open source tool for pro developers with 10-fold productivity via automation, low-code, cross-platform, static-generator, and a built-in WebAdmin editor, leveraging JAMstack and facilitating app maintenance by end-users.

 #### Please star our main project here:
 - https://github.com/intuition-dev/INTUITION